refcell/subway-rs/README.md

 ### Future Improvements for Hugo

 Although the bot functions, it is simplistic and _certainly_ not competitive.
 Accept that advanced searchers to already be executing far beyond Hugo's capabilities.
-That being said, the following is low hanging fruit to take Hugo to the next level:
+That being said, below is a non-exhaustive list of low hanging fruit to further Hugo + subway-rs along.

 - [ ] Deployment logic for contracts
 - [ ] Circuit Breakers